levimcg/recipes/_posts/26-09-2014-red-lentil-soup.md

 title: Red Lentil Soup
 layout: post
 body: archive-page
 description: Red lentils and lots of spices make this a great soup for early fall.
-Also, it doesn't hurt that it's so simple to make.
+Also, it doesn't hurt that it's so dang simple to make.
 prep: 15 minutes
 cook: 45 minutes
 categories: soups
 ---

 ## About
 I got the original recipe for this from my friend Jennifer.
-She got it from a cookbook of which I've completely forgot the title.
+She got it from a cook book of which I've completely forgot the title.
 I've made this soup a ton of times—adding a few things, taking away a few others, to the point where I'm not sure how much it even resembles the original.
 That's what I love about recipes.
 They are great starting point, but over time you can really make them your own.

 ## Indgredients
 - 1 16oz. package of red lentils